-Since I’m lucky enough to be surrounded by legendary radio talent like Mitch Michaels, Eddie Volkman, Scott Mackay and so on, I thought it’d be cool to get their stories of what it was like being on the radio 18 years ago when the entire world changed.
+Since I’m lucky enough to be surrounded by legendary current and former radio talents like Mitch Michaels, Eddie Volkman, Scott Mackay and so on, I thought it’d be cool to get their stories of what it was like being on the radio 22 years ago when the entire world changed.

 How do you navigate that on air?
 Here are their stories.